 |Jon Farris, Chair

-Jon Farris joined BankWest in 2016 and serves as Special Assets and Lending Program Officer, providing assistance in debt recovery and administration of external lending programs.
+Jon Farris joined BankWest in 2016 and serves as Special Assets Officer, providing assistance in debt recovery, debt resolution and restructure.
 Previously he had worked for DuPont Pioneer as an Account Manager in east central South Dakota leading the sales efforts of Pioneer brand products.
 He worked for the South Dakota Department of Agriculture (SDDA) from 1994 to 2013, serving as Deputy Secretary, Acting Secretary and Director of the Agricultural Development Division.
 Prior to joining SDDA, Farris worked as an investment broker, served as an operations manager for a residential district and assisted in infrastructure development for local municipalities.
 Originally from Woonsocket, South Dakota, he grew up on a diversified farm and family business.
 Farris received his bachelor’s degree from South Dakota State University and his MBA from the University of Phoenix.
-He serves on the Mitchell Area United Way on the Board of Directors, and the Mitchell SD chapter of Pheasants Forever.
+He serves on the Mitchell Area United Way on the Board of Directors, and the Mitchell Chamber Ag Committee.

 |David Sigloh, Vice Chair